Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 new_users = [identity_client.create_user() for i in range(2)]

 # # conversely, you can also add an existing user to a chat thread; provided the user_id is known
-# from azure.communication.identity import CommunicationUserIdentifier
+# from azure.communication.chat import CommunicationUserIdentifier
 #
 # user_id = 'some user id'
 # user_display_name = "Wilma Flinstone"